How To Prepare Your Wall For Wallpaper

 So Let’s Recap how to prepare your wall for wallpaper

 - Smooth the wall.
 Fill holes and sand bumps and heavy textures.

 - Clean your wall.
 For best results use sugar soap or hot water with cleaning vinegar.

 - Apply primer to seal the wall.
-Use a premium eggshell, satin or semi-gloss paint.
+(If painting, use an eggshell, satin or semi-gloss paint).

 - Wipe down your wall with a damp cloth 24 hours prior to installing.

 - Install your wallpaper and make your interior dreams come true.

 Knowing how to prepare your wall for wallpaper is important to make sure that you get your money’s worth out of your purchase.
 The more precautions you take beforehand, the more bulletproof you will be against all the things that can go wrong.
 So when you get the opportunity to buy your dream wallpaper, prepare your walls first, and luck will follow.